Spooky Spots to Spend Halloween in the South

 Today, visitors can take boat tours through the murky waters and twisted cypress trees draped in Spanish moss.
 October brings special “haunted” swamp tours, where guides share ghostly tales and local legends.
 Some claim to hear Julia’s ghost singing on quiet nights.

 For a family-friendly experience, daytime eco-tours focus on the swamp’s unique ecosystem and wildlife, including alligators and diverse bird species.
-The nearby town of LaPlace often hosts fall festivals with Cajun food, music, and storytelling events that touch on the swamp’s spooky history while keeping things light enough for all ages.
+The nearby town of LaPlace often hosts fall festivals featuring Cajun food, music, and storytelling events that explore the swamp’s spooky history in a way that’s light enough for all ages.

 Looking for More Southern Adventures?